ydsingh/alexa/tools/APL Design Tools/README.md

 These tools can help you design the visual display for your skill.

 Included in this toolset are the following items:
-* Alexa Design System Layouts for APL
+* Alexa Design System Templates for APL
 * Amazon Typeface files
 * Links to download Sketch, Alexa Design System Library (including the Color Palette), and Anima Sketch Plugin